ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 contain the data related to authenticating the messages associated with this sending IP.
 The `dkim` sub-element is optional as not all messages are signed, while there MUST be one `spf` sub-element.
 These elements MUST have a `domain` that was used during validation, as well as `result`.
+If validation is attempted for any DKIM signature, the results MUST be included in the report.
 The `dkim` element MUST include a `selector` element that was observed during validation.
 For the `spf` element, the `result` element MUST contain a lower-case string where the value is one of none/neutral/pass/fail/softfail/temperror/permerror.
 The `dkim` result